The Paragon Group can assist your agency with assessment and evaluation of both the clients you serve and the programs you implement.

 Mr. Arvidson can craft anywhere from a 90 minute to a full day training event for your agency to learn more as to the emerging theories of desistance and where they fit with our current R-N-R model.

-If you wish to move your agency beyond the RNR model, and infuse the emerging desistance models into your future practices, the Paragon Group can assist in this endeavor.
+If you wish to move your agency beyond the R-N-R model, and infuse the emerging desistance themes into your future practices, the Paragon Group can assist in this endeavor.
 We can educate, train and build a model of supervision which will build on your existing practices and merge them with the strength based theories of desistance.
+Ask about our new TIDES approach!!!

 Joe Arvidson is a dynamic and engaging Professor and Expert Presenter, providing key strategies based on research and practical application that resonates with human service professionals.
 His delivery style is that of focusing on the audience's needs, using a variety of techniques for audience engagement and connectivity, real-world, actionable tactics, and out-of-the-box thinking strategies.
 Joe is a genuine leader and change agent.